-Latest Activity: Played Champions Of Chaos 2 (10 hours ago)
+Latest Activity: Played Into Space 2 (20 hours ago)

 1) Make sure it lags really bad after 10 minutes of play time.
 This makes the game challenging and exciting.
 Will it freeze at the critical dodge moment during a boss fight?
 Who knows!

 2) Rip off an old school Nintendo game like Final Fantasy.
 Confusing the term “nostalgia” with “lack of creativity” is awesome.